bg-write/candyfloss-flask/README.md

 ### Overview of Candyfloss

-**Candyfloss**: Hacker News but for music.

-Candyfloss is a digital daily newspaper curating the best music news and essays.
+**Candyfloss** is a digital daily newspaper curating the best music news and essays.
 Now you don't need Twitter to keep up with the music world.
-Candyfloss's styling is inspired by the print covers of the 'London Review of Books' and has a strict cut-off point to fight endless scrolling.
-Candyfloss displays the 50 most recent links from several outlets and refreshes every hour.
+Candyfloss has a strict cut-off point to fight endless scrolling.
+It displays the 50 most recent links from several outlets and refreshes every hour.

 To use Candyfloss: